 All papers submitted to the Fragmenta Faunistica must reflect the author’s own research and analysis.
 It must not have been offered previously or simultaneously, to any other scientific magazine.
-Submission of a manuscript implies also that the publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
+Submission of a manuscript implies also that the publication has been approved by all co-authors, if any.

 As of 2014, Fragmenta Faunistica applies the Creative Commons Attribution (CC BY) license to works.
 Under this license, authors retain ownership of the copyright for the content, but agree for anyone to download, reuse, reprint, modify, distribute and/or copy the content as long as the original authors and source are cited.
 No permission is required from the authors or the publishers in this case.

 Fragmenta Faunistica publishes in English.
 Papers should be concise and linguistically correct.
 Authors who are not native users of English are advised to have the manuscript linguistically reviewed before submitting it to the editor.
 Poorly written manuscripts will be returned without further review.